rethink-paradigms/llm-hub/MIGRATION_SUMMARY.md

 # Repository Restructuring - Execution Summary

 ## Completed: December 1, 2024
+## Cleanup Completed: December 1, 2024

-This document summarizes the successful execution of the repository restructuring plan outlined in the design document.
+This document summarizes the successful execution of the repository restructuring plan outlined in the design document, including the cleanup of duplicate migration folders.

 ## What Was Done